iliasam/Laser_tape_reverse_engineering/Code/CortexM0_STM32G0/Readme.txt

 This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to the UART.
 This program uses plain data capture algorithm, so it's not fast.
 Measurement speed is near 30Hz.
+Baudrate is 256000.

 **************************************************************************************************

 "Firmware_raw_capture":
 Program captures data from ADC and send it to the UART.
+Baudrate is 256000.

 **************************************************************************************************

 "Firmware_phase_calculation":
 This program captures data from ADC, calculate phase difference using Goertzel algorithm, send results to UART.
 "test_firmware_phase_calc.hex" - same as previous, but phase compensation of amplitude changing is disabled.
 UART is always active.
+Baudrate is 256000.

 See also PC utilities desctription: https://github.com/iliasam/Laser_tape_reverse_engineering/tree/master/PC_utility